neutrons/RefRed/docs/load-template.rst

   F- Panel F give basic information about the reflected run.

-  Once the user inspects these items, they are ready to click the `Reduce` button at the bottom of the screen.

 .. image:: template-inspection.png

+Once the user inspects these items, the user can either save the template (using the `Configuration` menu shown above) or click the `Reduce` button at the bottom of the screen.

+**Success path**
+For the purpose of this use-case, we will call the use-case successful if we can save the configuration and load it back.